maaginen/Pizza_Weather/README.md

 -Creston.

 # Usage
+Place your API key.
-Click on the pizza marker opens a window with weather information
+Click on the pizza marker opens a window with weather information.

 # Build by
 Volodymyr Protsenko